-In an economic context where immediacy is crucial for staying in the race, companies are forced to adapt their organization and business model.
-Software publishers and certain IT service companies have perfectly grasped this trend and are beginning to implement Agile practices to meet these needs.
+In an economy where immediacy is crucial for staying in the race, companies must adapt their organizational and business models.
+Some software publishers and IT service companies understand the importance of this trend and are beginning to implement Agile practices to meet their customers’ needs.

-Agile practices highly improve the development flow and lead to increased client satisfaction as well, since clients have rediscovered the possibility to change their minds.
-I used the term “rediscover” intentionally because clients had this possibility before too, but it was extremely cumbersome and expensive, which most of the times ended up frustrating everybody.
+Agile practices significantly improve the development flow and increase client satisfaction, helping them rediscover the option of changing their minds.
+I intentionally used the term “rediscover” because clients have always had this option, but it was extremely cumbersome and expensive, often frustrating everyone.

-However, if Agile practices are a source of boosting development productivity, they must be accompanied by a delivery system worthy of this name.
-What is the point of increasing production time if we are not capable to keep the same pace for launching?
-Here’s where Agility should rhyme with DevOps practices!
+However, if Agile practices are a way of boosting development productivity, a delivery system worthy of the Agile name must accompany them.
+What’s the point of increasing production time if we’re not able to keep the same pace during the product launch?

-DevOps, a set of practices not always implemented
+DevOps, a set of practices that aren’t always implemented

-Paradoxical as it may seem, the close collaboration (from the very beginning of the project) between the operation and development teams is not always present within a company’s IT services.
-Of course, they talk to each other, but the daily reality soon seems to have the upper hand and they each (development and operation) make their planning independently depending on their priorities.
+As baffling as it may seem, a company’s operations and development teams don’t always work closely together on IT projects.
+Of course, they talk to each other, but daily tasks soon seem to gain the upper hand and each team plans independently based on their own priorities.
 The result?
 Blocking points:

-Tool version conflicts between development and production environments
+Tool version conflicts between the development and production environments

-The role of DevOps is to harmonize the Agile practices on both development and operation sides to enjoy their benefits throughout all project phases.
+The role of DevOps is to harmonize Agile practices on both the development and operations sides to enjoy their benefits throughout every project phase.

-Processes are thus adapted to the existing needs to industrialize the production launch.
-This two-way information flow (operations towards development and development towards operations) enables us to raise the quality of IT projects and, in the end, to drastically reduce costs.
+Processes are adapted to existing needs to industrialize the production launch.
+This two-way information flow (operations towards development and vice versa) enables us to raise the quality of IT projects and, in the end, drastically reduce costs.

-Agility must involve all services in a company and not just the development teams.
-Otherwise, they risk encountering bottlenecks that translate again into frustrated end clients.
-This is where DevOps practices take their value from.
+Agility must involve all of a company’s services, not just the development teams.
+Otherwise, they risk encountering bottlenecks that translate into frustrated end clients.
+This is where DevOps practices are valuable.

 Practices perfectly compatible with outsourcing

-Outsourcing the entire or part of the production chain should under no circumstances be an impediment.
-Whether we’re talking about IT development or IT production outsourcing, procedures should be adapted so as not to force the teams to work in the same physical place.
-Here’s where the choice of a good provider is important.
+Outsourcing all or part of the production chain should, under no circumstances, be an impediment.
+Whether we’re talking about IT development or IT production outsourcing, companies should adopt procedures that allow teams to work in separate locations.
+Here’s where the choice of an experienced and knowledgeable provider is essential.

-Experienced IT outsourcing companies such as Pentalog offer the necessary methods and tools to meet all these distance and time difference issues (wiki, remote source servers, continuous integration, etc.).
-These practices are facilitated by infrastructure virtualization at both operation and development level.
-Continuous integration or delivery practices are automated in order to ensure the industrialization of versions and a high quality of the developed products.
+Experienced IT outsourcing companies such as Pentalog offer the necessary methods and tools to meet distance and time zone challenges (wiki, remote source servers, continuous integration, etc.).
+We facilitate these practices with infrastructure virtualization at both the operations and development levels.
+We also apply continuous integration and automate delivery practices to ensure industrialized versions and a high quality final product.

-According to a study conducted by CA Technologies, 90% of the companies having implemented DevOps methods experienced significant growth, such as an increase from 17 to 23% in the quality of the developed software.
+According to a study from CA Technologies, 90% of companies that implemented DevOps methods experienced significant growth, including an increase in the quality of the developed software – from 17 to 23%.

-It is therefore possible for a company to use all the available assets to boost productivity, reduce time-to-market and make considerable savings related to the costs of their IT projects.
+It is, therefore, possible for a company to use all their available assets to boost productivity, reduce the time-to-market and cost of their IT projects.

-In Scrum organizations, developers are more and less forced to integrate, meaning to understand the business needs.
-It is the Product Owner’s daily duty to make this link between the users and the development team by regularly sharing their opinion on pending developments.
-This also implies an upgrade to the developer’s skills on the functional aspects of the product in order to increase the team’s velocity.
+In Scrum organizations, developers are more or less forced to integrate, meaning, understand business needs.
+It is the Product Owner’s daily duty to make this link between users and the development team by regularly sharing their opinion on pending developments.
+This also implies an upgrade of the developer’s skills on functional aspects of the product in order to increase the team’s velocity.

-In a DevOps-enabled context, the same developer will be in charge of following up on his work from end to end, until it meets its final users.
-The benefits are numerous:
+In a DevOps-enabled context, the same developer is in charge of following up on his work from end to end, until it’s user-ready.
+There are many benefits to this process:

 Better know-how of modern development practices (CI/CD, Containers, Serverless and more)